Home » Tax News » Tax Planning » How to Prepare for the New 1099-K Thresholds in 2025

 Keep Detailed Records of All Income

 With the 1099-K form now covering more transactions, tracking all of your income becomes essential.
 It’s easy to overlook small payments here and there, but these can add up quickly.
 Use accounting software or dedicated apps to monitor payments from all sources, and make sure to categorize personal versus business-related transactions.
 For example, let’s say you’re a freelance graphic designer who used to only report payments received via checks or direct transfers.
-In 2025, if you receive $650 via PayPal and $1,200 via Venmo for freelance work, those amounts will be reported to the IRS on two individual 1099-K forms – one from PayPal and one from Venmo.
+In 2025, if you receive $650 via PayPal and $3,200 via Venmo for freelance work, you can expect to receive one 1099-K form from Venmo.
+Keep in mind that just because you don’t receive a 1099-K, the income is still taxable and must be self-reported to the IRS.

 Review How You Get Paid